 Farmland investing is a specialized form of real estate investing.
 Instead of providing housing, you provide land for the farmers to grow their crops and share in the profit.

 Typically it takes a lot of money and experience to buy farmland.
 However, with the advent of crowdsourced farmland investing, you can invest a smaller amount and own a farmland LLC piece.
-Refer to my article on Crowdfunded Farmland Investing and sign up with AcreTrader to get started.
+You can sign up with FarmTogether or AcreTrader to get started.

 Real Estate Agent